Why interior design can help you beat the winter blues

 There were many factors that made this event a nightmare, but I think the lightless, airless room that we started and ended every day in played a significant role.
 Our human bodies evolved in an environment where sunlight governed not just our external landscape and opportunities, but our internal environment and behaviour.
 Our ancestors would have experienced fresh air and natural light on their skin (and their retinas) every day, and used that information to plot their course and plan their day.

 Modern homes provide us with so much comfort but they have altered our relationship with the day’s natural light and rhythm.
-We need to reinstate and rebuild that relationship in our homes to increase our well-being, especially in the winter time.
-Here’s how interior design can help you beat the winter blues.
+We need to reinstate and rebuild that relationship in our homes.
+Here’s how interior design can increase your wellbeing in the winter months.

 Understand how daylight enters your home